DmitryLitvintsev/enstore2cta/docs/enstore_schema.rst

 ----------

 Each file copy in Enstore is uniquely identified by a BFID  -  bit file id, which is a string obtained by adding a three letter `brand` (which is the same for all files in a given Enstore instance), the Unix epoch, multiplied by 100000 and a counter which is reserved to resolve collisions.
 BFID is generated in the code base and is iserted into ``file`` table where it has unique contraint.
-If insert file, the counter is incremented and the record insertion is tried again.
+If insert fails, the counter is incremented and the record insertion is tried again.
 And so on until it succeeds.

 .. code-block:: python